 ADHD Therapy: Starting with the terms

-Let me start with the technical part, including a few things you may not know about Attention Deficit/Hyperactivity Disorder (henceforth ADHD) that a critical in understanding what’s involved in ADHD therapy.
+Let us start with the technical part, including a few things you may not know about Attention Deficit/Hyperactivity Disorder (henceforth ADHD) that are critical in understanding what’s involved in ADHD therapy.
 For starters, the more familiar ADD, which stood for Attention Deficit Disorder, was replaced in recent editions of the DSM-IV by Attention Deficit/Hyperactivity Disorder (ADHD).
 The change reflects a shift in thinking about the disorder, and about ADHD therapy, namely that hyperactivity and inattention are two separate issues that don’t necessarily have to present together.
 With the change, the DSM-IV divided the disorder into 3 subtypes: primarily inattentive type, primarily hyperactive type, and a combined type.
 Understanding these types is critical in articulating what happens in ADHD therapy.

 ADHD Therapy: More than hyperactivity

 One significant issue highlighted by the shift is that ADHD can be diagnosed in people who don’t seem to be “ADD” in the sense we commonly think of that label meaning.
 In other words, just because someone is not hyperactive does not mean the disorder cannot be applied–there may be issues related to inattention that go unnoticed because they are not accompanied by hyperactivity.
 In children, this also often means that the inattention goes unnoticed; unlike hyperactivity, which is highly disruptive in most homes and classrooms, inattention is easier to overlook.